-In the world of insurance, the terms hazards and perils in insurance are often used interchangeably.
+In the world of insurance, the terms hazards and perils in insurance are often used interchangeably when it comes to hazard insurance.
 Especially when it comes to describing the various risks faced by insureds and insurers.
 However, these ideas are interconnected.
 Both terms have specific applications and can be further broken down into various subcategories.

 Hazards And Perils In Insurance

 First, a hazard describes anything that increases the potential for a loss.
 (An unintended, unforeseen event that causes injury to an insured or damage to property

 For insurance purposes, hazards are classified as one of four types: